 Misperception #5: “Kids with dyslexia are lazy.
 They just need to try harder.”
 This is one of the most poisonous.
 To decide that dyslexic kids have character issues, or aren’t motivated enough to do good work is profoundly harmful.
 Lack of awareness about the disorder among educators and parents has often resulted in kids being branded as “lazy.”
 Nothing could be farther from the truth.
 Instead, the findings of fMRI studies provide evidence that people with dyslexia are not poorly taught, lazy, or stupid, but have an inborn brain difference that has nothing to do with intelligence.
 If students with dyslexia do not receive the right type of intervention and/or classroom accommodations, they often struggle in school—despite being bright, motivated, and spending hours on homework assignments.
 In almost all cases, kids with dyslexia are actually working much harder than their peers, and should be acknowledged for doing so.

-These are just a few common misconceptions about dyslexia.
+Thank you for reading about these five harmful misperceptions about dyslexia.
 What mistaken beliefs have you come across in your discussions about dyslexia?
 I’d love to hear from you.

 For a thorough discussion of the social and emotional support children with dyslexia require, read my award-winning book, Raising a Child with Dyslexia: What Every Parent Needs to Know, available in softcover, hardcover, eBook, and audio.